wp-plugins/subscribe2/ReadMe.txt

 * Apply WordPress the_author filter to the author names to improve plugin compatibility - proposed by SpaciousMind
 * Added the ability to track the post ID in the tracking Parameter field - proposed by Laga
 * Protect the 's2email' post meta key - proposed by Nally123
+* Change plugin folder name to suppress update prompts for the HTML version
+* Include alternative class-s2-core.php file for enabling HTML Excerpts in the HTML version
 * Fixed some Markdown errors in the ReadMe

 = Version 8.4 by Matthew Robinson =